JaneliaSciComp/hortacloud/README.md

 After cloning this repo, run `npm run setup` to download dependencies.

-Then you can run `npm run deploy` to build and deploy the code.

 ## Implementation details

 The deployment uses AWS CDK to create AWS resources on your AWS account as shown in the diagram below.
 All services run in a secured Virtual Private Cloud (VPC).